zchuz/CoT-Reasoning-Survey/README.md

 - 2023/09/27 The first version of our paper is available on [arxiv](https://arxiv.org/abs/2309.15402).
 - 2023/09/22 We created this reading list repository.

+We use the 💡 icon to identify articles that have been added since the last version of the paper

 This reading list will be updated periodically, and if you have any suggestions or find some we missed, feel free to contact us!
 You can submit an issue or send an email (zchu@ir.hit.edu.cn).